sageserpent-open/NTestCaseBuilder/README.markdown

 We'll write the test for this up-front as a parameterised unit test, and design the API at the same time.
 Then we'll implement it and see how it fares against the unit test, and see how NTestCaseBuilder can help us in the process.

-Actually, *we'll* do the first part together on this document, and *I'll* go off and code the second part as a series of commits in this repository; these will go in the directory 'development\solution\SageSerpent.TestInfrastructure.WorkedExample' and will be tagged; with the benefit of hindsight, you can then watch me as I made mistakes and went through the debugging process.
+Actually, *we'll* do the first part together on this document, and *I'll* go off and code the second part as a series of commits in this repository; these will go in the directory 'development\solution\SageSerpent.NTestCaseBuilder.WorkedExample' and will be tagged; with the benefit of hindsight, you can then watch me as I made mistakes and went through the debugging process.

 The objective is for you to see some source code that uses NTestCaseBuilder to generate test cases, as well as the use of signatures to create one-off tests for debugging and a special test variable level factory for subsequent higher-level testing.